Boston, MA (2024)

 The Artist Pipeline Program cultivates Allston-Brighton artists who are learning to build a sustainable arts future.
 Through free workshops, resources, and short-term projects, a cohort gains boots-on-the-ground skills, gets individualized support for their self-identified goal or challenge, and complete capstone projects or paid gigs.

-The 2024-2025 cohort is committed to equity and creative excellence.
-The cohort contains a sound healer, utopian metalworker, shoemaker designing gender-inclusive footwear, a multidisciplinary culture worker, and other brilliant artists.
+The 2024-2025 cohort was committed to equity and creative excellence.
+The cohort contained a sound healer, utopian metalworker, shoemaker designing gender-inclusive footwear, a multidisciplinary culture worker, and others.

 I improved the program by identifying and addressing three core needs.